 Your first set of baby teeth would have appeared through your gums when you were about six months old.
 You should have had twenty teeth by the time you were about two-and-a-half years old.
 These teeth began to fall out when you were about six years old to make way for your adult (permanent) teeth.

 All your adult teeth should be in your mouth by the time you are about thirteen.
 You should have twenty-eight adult teeth.
 When you are between eighteen and twenty-five you may also start to get four more back teeth, at the top and bottom.
-These are called your ‘wisdom teeth' as people used to think that you got them when you had knowledge and became wise.
+These are called your ‘wisdom' teeth, as people used to think that you got them when you had knowledge and became wise.
 This makes the total number of teeth you will have in your mouth thirty-two.

 It is important to look after your adult teeth, as you will not get any more.
 As soon as your teeth appear in your mouth you could get tooth decay if you do not look after them properly.

-Plaque is a creamy, sticky coating of germs (bacteria) that collect on everybody's teeth every day.
+Plaque is a creamy, sticky coating of germs (bacteria) that collects on everybody's teeth every day.
 The germs won't harm you, but they can harm your teeth.
 Tooth decay is caused by acid from the bacteria (plaque acids), which can cause a hole (cavity) in the enamel of your tooth.
 Tooth decay may make your tooth ache.
 If this happens you need to see a dentist, who may have to clean the hole and put a filling in the tooth to repair it.

 The main cause of tooth decay is the sugar that is in the food and drinks you have.
 Every time you eat or drink anything sugary your teeth are under attack from the plaque acids for up to one hour.
 This is because the sugar mixes with the bacteria in the plaque to produce the harmful plaque acids.